intel/libvpl/examples/api2x/hello-vpp/README.md

    compiler is not part of your oneAPI installation you should run in a Visual Studio 64-bit command prompt.

-4. Build the program using the following commands:
+4. Build the program with default arguments using the following commands:
    ```
    mkdir build
    cd build